Languages of East Asia: Influence of Literary Chinese

 For most of the pre-modern period, Chinese culture dominated East Asia.
 Scholars in Vietnam, Korea and Japan wrote in Literary Chinese and were thoroughly familiar with the Chinese classics.
 Their languages absorbed large numbers of Chinese words, known collectively as Sino-Xenic vocabulary, i.e. Sino-Japanese, Sino-Korean and Sino-Vietnamese.
 These words were written with Chinese characters and pronounced in a local approximation of Middle Chinese.

-Today, these words of Chinese origin may be written in the traditional Chinese characters (Chinese, Japanese, and Korean), simplified Chinese characters (Chinese, Japanese), a locally developed phonetic script (Korean hangul, Japanese kana), or a Latin alphabet (Vietnamese).
+Today, these words of Chinese origin may be written in the Chinese characters (Chinese, Japanese, and Korean), a locally developed phonetic script (Korean hangul, Japanese kana), or a Latin alphabet (Vietnamese).
 The Chinese, Japanese, Korean and Vietnamese languages are collectively referred to as CJKV, or just CJK, since modern Vietnamese is no longer written with Chinese characters at all.

 In a similar way to the use of Latin and ancient Greek roots in English, the morphemes of Classical Chinese have been used extensively in all these languages to coin compound words for new concepts.
 These coinages, written in shared Chinese characters, have then been borrowed freely between languages.
 They have even been accepted into Chinese, a language usually resistant to loanwords, because their foreign origin was hidden by their written form.

-Topic–comment constructions

-In topic–comment constructions, sentences are frequently structured with a topic as the first segment and a comment as the second.
-This way of marking previously mentioned vs. newly introduced information is an alternative to articles, which are not found in East Asian languages.
-The Topic–comment sentence structure is a legacy of Classical Chinese influence on the grammar of modern East Asian languages.
-In Classical Chinese, the focus of the phrase (i.e. the topic) was often placed first, which was then followed by a statement about the topic.
-The most generic sentence form in Classical Chinese is "A B 也", where B is a comment about the topic A.